AAGI-AUS/causaliflower/README.md

 ```

-In the near future causaliflower will be made public so that anyone interested in causal analysis can use the package.
+In the near future, causaliflower will be made public so that anyone interested in causal analysis in R can use the code in this package.

 If you have any questions or suggestions, please get in touch and/or contribute to the development of causaliflower.